MicrosoftDocs/win32/desktop-src/Tapi/media-service-provider-interface-mspi-reference.md

 ---
-Description: 'This document outlines the interfaces that provide methods that allow an MSP to interact with the Microsoft Telephony environment and allow a TAPI 3 application to use an MSP's media controls.' ms.assetid: 'e67d4941-ce0f-48b9-8099-b62659ad33e0'
+Description: This document outlines the interfaces that provide methods that allow an MSP to interact with the Microsoft Telephony environment and allow a TAPI 3 application to use an MSP's media controls. ms.assetid: e67d4941-ce0f-48b9-8099-b62659ad33e0
-title: 'Media Service Provider Interface (MSPI) Reference' ms.topic: article ms.date: 05/31/2018
+title: Media Service Provider Interface (MSPI) Reference ms.topic: article ms.date: 05/31/2018
 ---